VinupriyaArivazhagan/AVContactPicker/README.md

  <img src="updated.png" alt="normal" width="300"/>

- You can get the picked contacts from the delegate `AVContactPickerDelegate`:
+ You can get the picked contacts from the delegate `AVContactPickerDelegate`(need not to assign delegate, delegate will assign to current visible view controller of the `Appdelegate Window`):
  ````
  extension ViewController: AVContactPickerDelegate {